Cloud mining: pros, cons and how to avoid scammers

 Frequently asked questions about cloud mining

-Is it possible to make money on cloud mining in 2026?
+Is it possible to make money from cloud mining in 2026?

-Yes, if you choose a reliable provider and do not expect profitability above the market.
-Realistic income after commissions is 60-75% of what a real ASIC would give with the same investment.
+Yes, if you choose a reliable provider and do not expect returns above the market.
+Realistic income after commissions is 60-75% of what a real ASIC would give for the same investment.

 How to check that the provider is honest?